 The ideal storage arrangement for Christmas decorations will be as follows:

 Until you place your decorations into storage at the end of the holiday season you won't be able to fully know if you've got all the Christmas storage solutions you need.
-However, the inventory should help you identify any major areas you need to deal with, and give you time to get the right storage containers (or make something yourself) before you've really got to store everything.
+However, the inventory I suggested you make above should help you identify any major areas you need to deal with, and give you time to get the right storage containers (or make something yourself) before you've really got to store everything.

 With that in mind here are some things to consider before the holiday season is over, so you have time to gather all the right storage supplies you need to complete the Christmas decoration storage and organization challenge: